Indoor Swimming Pools for Families on Long Island

 130 East Merrick Road

 Facilities here include a fitness center, gym, indoor pool, and seasonal outdoor pools.
-Residents and nonresidents are welcome to purchase a day pass, yearly membership, or summer membership.
+Residents and non-residents are welcome to purchase a day pass, yearly membership, or summer membership.
 Special plans for families, couples, and seniors make this an affordable option.
+Masks must be worn when not in the pool.

 Long Beach Recreation Center – Long Beach